elysiajs/documentation/docs/patterns/method-chaining.md

 Because Elysia's type system is complex, method usually introduce a new type to the instance.

-Using method chaining will help save that new type refernce.
+Using method chaining will help save that new type reference.

 For example:
 ```typescript